 As mentioned above, concrete is generally a mixture of cement, coarse aggregates, and fine aggregates sand.
 Water is added to activate the cement forming a paste that binds the aggregates in the concrete mix together.
 Other cementitious materials (slag, fly ash or silica fume) and chemical admixtures (superplasticizers) are commonly used to enhance the plastic and hardened properties of concrete.
 The main difference between cement and concrete is that “cement” is a powder to make concrete and “concrete” is eventually the final product that we use to construct our infrastructure.

 Concrete is a versatile resource as it transforms from a dry mix to a liquid, moldable material – eventually hardening into concrete slabs, walls, and structures.
 Once hardened, concrete requires specialized equipment such as a hydrodemolition machine to be removed properly.
+Our team often turns to hydrodemolition as it is a safe, controlled, and non-impact concrete removal solution that has no risks of microcracking of the existing substrate surface compared to other traditional concrete milling and scarification methods.

 The first applications of a concrete-like material can be traced back to the Roman Empire and ancient Egypt, though there is some consensus that the modern history of concrete was established around the invention of Portland cement.